LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 sharpness controls, blur controls, contrast controls, and composite image merging.
 These methods are described below.

-.. method:: image->modulate(bright::integer, saturation::integer, hue::integer)
+.. member:: image->modulate(bright::integer, saturation::integer, hue::integer)

    Controls the brightness, saturation, and hue of an image.
 Brightness, saturation, and hue are controlled by three comma-delimited integer parameters, where 100 equals the original value.

-.. method:: image->contrast(increase::boolean=true)
+.. member:: image->contrast(increase::boolean=true)

    Enhances the intensity differences between the lighter and darker elements of the image.
 Specify ``false`` to reduce the image contrast, otherwise the contrast is increased.

-.. method:: image->blur(-angle::decimal)
+.. member:: image->blur(-angle::decimal)
-.. method:: image->blur(-gaussian, -radius::decimal, -sigma::decimal)
+.. member:: image->blur(-gaussian, -radius::decimal, -sigma::decimal)

    Applies either a motion or Gaussian blur to an image.
 To apply a motion blur, an ``-angle`` parameter with a decimal degree value must be specified to